gary-archer/oauth.websample1/README.md

 ## Views

 The SPA is a simple UI with some basic navigation between views, to render fictional resources.\
-The data is returned from an API that will, in later samples, authorize using claims from multiple data sources.
+The data is returned from an API that will, in later samples, authorize using claims from multiple sources.

 ![SPA Views](./doc/views.png)